 In the late 50s in a small town in the South of Lebanon, a young boy would help his grandmother Latifeh pick grapes to make Arak, the national drink of Lebanon, an aniseed-based Eau De Vie.
 He would gaze at the sky, watch aircrafts passing by and dream about flying.

 Back then, out of the 9 wineries in Lebanon, most were located in the Bekaa region.
-In our search for a new identity and a new taste for Lebanese wines, we were the first to plant wine grapes in the South and are today, among the 56 wineries that Lebanon counts, the only winery located in this region of Lebanon.
+In our search for a new identity and a new taste for Lebanese wines, we were the first to plant wine grapes in the South and are today, among the 56 wineries that Lebanon counts, the first winery to be located in this region of Lebanon." – Captain Habib Karam

 It is a Karam family staple to shout at the top of our lungs, to argue with thorough conviction, followed by drinks and a lot of experimentation with wine.
 This explosive atmosphere led us to plant exotic varietals never tried before in Lebanon: “Les Raretés” series - French for Rarities - was born and came to complete the full range of Karam Wines.
 It is a collection of mono-varietals based on, Albarino (Spain), Touriga Nacional (Portugal), Saperavi (Georgia) and last, but definitely not least, Meksassi an indigenous grape of Lebanon and more specifically of the Jezzine area.
 “Les Raretés” is a world journey from the comfort of a dinner table.